What Is Androgen Deprivation Therapy (ADT)?

 LHRH agonists are injected or placed as small implants under the skin.
 At Urology of Greater Atlanta, the urologists use Triptorelin (Trelstar).

-- Relugolix (Orgovyx) is taken as pills, once a day, so it might allow for less frequent office visits.
+- Relugolix (Orgovyx)is taken as pills once daily, so it might allow for less frequent office visits.

 How Long Does Androgen Deprivation Therapy Last?

-Depending on the drug used, they are given anywhere from once a month up to once a year.
+Depending on the drug used, androgen deprivation therapy can be given anywhere from once a month to once a year.

 - Reduction or loss of sexual desire

 - Hot flashes, which may get better or go away with time

 - Gynecomastia (breast tenderness and growth of breast tissue)

 - Osteoporosis (bone loss), which can lead to broken bones